MykolaDarnichenko/rsschool-cv/cv.md

 ## About me

 I am 25 years old.
-I want to be a Front-End Developer because I start to study in RSSchool.
+I want to be a Front-End Developer so I start to study in RSSchool.
 I believe that I will succeed.

 ## Education